xurxe/accessible-multilevel-navigation/README.md

   - `layout="wide"` gives a horizontal menu
   - `layout="tall"` gives a vertical menu
-  - `layout="auto"` is responsive to viewport width (ok, not actually implemented yet, but coming soon)

 - `animated={true | false}` lets you choose if you want animations or not

+## To-do

+- Add `layout="auto"` and make it responsive to viewport width
+- Add capability to collapse the whole menu into a fixed button
+- Improve animations
+- Add Esc key event listener

 ## Technologies and tools